Drolla/t2ws/README.md

  }
 ```

-The implementation of this command can be changed to adapt it to an
+The implementation of this command can be changed to adapt it to the
-application need.
+need of a specific application.

 ##### Parameters

 |Parameters|Description
 |--:|---
-|Message|Message/text to log
+|\<Message>|Message/text to log
-|Tag|Message tag, used tags: 'info', 'input', 'output'
+|\<Tag>|Message tag, used tags: 'info', 'input', 'output'

 ##### Returns